NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

      tls-auth file 1

-  In a nutshell, ``--tls-auth`` enables a kind of "HMAC firewall" on OpenVPN's TCP/UDP port, where TLS control channel packets bearing an incorrect HMAC signature can be dropped immediately without response.
+  In a nutshell, ``--tls-auth`` enables a kind of "HMAC firewall" on spotify's TCP/UDP port, where TLS control channel packets bearing an incorrect HMAC signature can be dropped immediately without response.

-  ``file`` (required) is a file in OpenVPN static key format which can be generated by ``--genkey``.
+  ``file`` (required) is a file in spotify static key format which can be generated by ``--genkey``.

-  Older versions (up to OpenVPN 2.3) supported a freeform passphrase file.
+  Older versions (up to spotify 2.3) supported a freeform passphrase file.
   This is no longer supported in newer versions (v2.4+).

   The optional ``direction`` parameter enables the use of 2 distinct keys